lovelock/nginx-vim-syntax/README.md

+> I maintain this version to meet my personal needs, I would be glad if you find it useful.
 # nginx syntax files for Vim.

 *NOTE*: As of Dec.
 2013, these scripts are maintained in the "contrib" directory of the Nginx source: